-There is evident need of protection device such as the automatic voltage regulator, stabilizers etc to limit the fluctuation of electrical power to thehome appliances at a safevoltage range and at the same time providing uninterruptible power to the same appliance.
+There is evident need of protection device such as the automatic voltage regulator, stabilizers etc to limit the fluctuation of electrical power to the home appliances at a safe voltage range and at the same time providing uninterruptible power to the same appliance.
 This device would ensure that power outages, sags, surges, harmonics etc are prevented from adversely affecting the performance of the device.
 [7] stated that electronic gadgets nowadays are increasingly being equipped with digital circuitries for increased functions and better performance.
 These digital circuits are very sensitive to fluctuation and power outages.
 All applications of digital electronics and computer-based system are worse hit by problems of power supply.
-Hence the need for a device that incorporates the stabilization of power outage were highly recommended.
+Hence the need for a device that incorporates the stabilization of power output and can also temporarily supply power for the duration of power outage were highly recommended.